Celtics control second half, top Heat to win Game 5 in East

-And a big second half extended their stay at Walt Disney World.

-Tatum had 31 points and 10 rebounds, Jaylen Brown added 28 points and the Celtics staved off elimination by topping the Miami Heat 121-108 in Game 5 of the Eastern Conference finals on Friday night.
+Tatum had 31 points and 10 rebounds, Jaylen Brown added 28 points and the Celtics shook off a slow first half to top the Miami Heat 121-108 in Game 5 of the Eastern Conference finals and stave off elimination.

+''Our deal was to come out and play, come out and compete, give it our best shot and I thought we played pretty well in the second half,'' Stevens said. ''But we're going to have to do it again and again because of the position we're in.''

 The Heat lead the series 3-2, with Game 6 on Sunday.

-Daniel Theis had 15 points and 13 rebounds for the Celtics, who trailed by 12 early but took control with a big third quarter.
-Kemba Walker scored 15 points, Marcus Smart added 12 and Gordon Hayward had 10 for the Celtics.
+Daniel Theis had 15 points and 13 rebounds for the Celtics, who trailed by 12 early but outscored Miami 41-25 in the third quarter and never looked back.
+Kemba Walker scored 15 points, Marcus Smart had a 12-point, eight-rebound, eight-assist night and Gordon Hayward scored 10 for the Celtics.

+Goran Dragic scored 23 points before fouling out with 4:27 left for Miami, which got 20 from Duncan Robinson.

+''It's certainly not going to be easy,'' Robinson said. ''We've got to band together to do difficult things.''

-Miami was 7 for 36 from beyond the arc, now shooting 24.8% on 3’s in its last 13 quarters — after shooting 38.3% in the playoffs before that drought.
+Miami was 7 for 36 from beyond the arc, now shooting 24.8% on 3's in its last 13 quarters - after shooting 38.3% on those in the playoffs before that drought.

-Brown made back-to-back 3’s in the fourth quarter to turn an eight-point lead into a 103-89 margin with 8:05 left.
+''Boston played great in that second half,'' Heat coach Erik Spoelstra said. ''They deserved and earned what they got.
+We understand how tough it is to win in the playoffs.
+We did not compete hard enough defensively and we paid the price for that.
+But you do have to credit Boston.
+They played with great force.''

 The opening minutes didn't go according to plan for Boston, which missed 11 of its first 12 shots, committed four turnovers in that dismal stretch to make matters even worse, and got into a 17-5 hole very early.